-- Phase 1) Feasibility of sending automated messages via the EHR will be established by mining the EHR for the number and proportion of eligible participants, their characteristics and contact details;
+Phase 1) Feasibility of sending electronic signposting messages via the EHR will be established by mining the EHR for the number and proportion of eligible participants, their characteristics and contact details;

-- Phase 2) Acceptability of sending automated messages via the electronic health record will be explored with qualitative focus groups before the messages are sent (pre-implementation), and with a quantitative questionnaire after the messages have been sent (post-implementation), both framed by the Perceived Attributes of eHealth Innovations model;
+Phase 2) Acceptability of sending electronic signposts via the electronic health record was explored using qualitative focus groups before the messages are sent (pre-implementation), and with a quantitative questionnaire after the messages have been sent (post-implementation), both framed by the Perceived Attributes of eHealth Innovations model;

-- Phase 3) Reach of apps following promotion in the automated messages will be determined in a cross-sectional study design.
+Phase 3) Reach of apps following promotion in the electronic signposts was determined in a cross-sectional study design.

-Settings: The study will take place at West Suffolk hospital, based in Bury St. Edmunds, Suffolk, UK.
+Settings: The study took place at West Suffolk hospital, based in Bury St. Edmunds, Suffolk, UK.
 West Suffolk hospital is an acute hospital that provides short-term care to patients.
-It is one of 16 acute NHS Trusts that are internationally recognized providers of exceptional and efficient NHS care via world-class digital technology and information.
+It is one of 17 acute NHS Trusts that are internationally recognized providers of exceptional and efficient NHS care via world-class digital technology and information.

-We will work with hospital-based information analysts and IT team to set up the automatic messaging system that identifies patients who currently smoke and/or drink alcohol at risky levels.
-This system will be used to send an email or SMS that includes a link to either the SmokeFree or Drink Free Days app.
+We worked with hospital-based information analysts and the IT team to set-up the automatic messaging system that identifies patients who currently smoke and/or drink alcohol at risky levels.
+This system was used to send SMS text-messages that included a link to either the SmokeFree or Drink Free Days app.